Burnout Prevention and Recovery

 Source: Stress and Burnout in Ministry

-In many cases, burnout stems from your job.
-Anyone who feels overworked and undervalued is at risk for burnout—from the hardworking office worker who hasn’t had a vacation or a raise in two years, to the frazzled stay-at-home mom struggling with the heavy responsibility of taking care of three kids, the housework, and her aging father.
+Burnout often stems from your job.
+But anyone who feels overworked and undervalued is at risk for burnout—from the hardworking office worker who hasn’t had a vacation in years, to the frazzled stay-at-home mom struggling to care for kids, housework, and an aging parent.

-But burnout is not caused solely by stressful work or too many responsibilities.
-Other factors contribute to burnout, including your lifestyle and certain personality traits.
+Your lifestyle and personality traits can also contribute to burnout.
 What you do in your downtime and how you look at the world can play just as big of a role in causing burnout as work or home demands.

 Work-related causes of burnout

 - Feeling like you have little or no control over your work

-- Lack of recognition or rewards for good work
+- Lack of recognition or reward for good work

 - Unclear or overly demanding job expectations